thunderrabbit/robnugen-journal-entries/2019/04/21great-day-today.md

 new chain; Lin's bicycle needed a new valve stem and new seat.

 While the bicycles were being fixed, we walked to the station to get a case for Lin's new work phone.

-Upon riding back home I found one of my Japanese teachers had suggested learning through songs, so I have decided to learn this song (found by searching "Japanese songs learning" or something)

-{{< youtube C35DrtPlUbc >}}
+Walked back to the bicycle shop and road our renewed rides back home.